Skip to main content

 The iframe generated by the embed methods can be styled just like any other DOM element with CSS.

-If a stream container is specified to be horizontal by setting enabled to true on the HorizontalContainerConfig object, at a minimum you must also supply a cardWidth property.
-Without this the SDK will throw an exception for your stream container.
+If a stream container is specified to be horizontal (by setting enabled to true on the HorizontalContainerConfig object), you must also supply a cardWidth property.
+The SDK will throw an exception for your stream container without this.

 Configuration object